-Each year, Loyola offers scholarship to highly qualified students who spend their junior year studying and conducting cross-cultural research at Loyola’s John Felice Rome Center and the Loyola Vietnam Center.
+Each year, Loyola offers scholarships to highly qualified students who spend their junior year studying and conducting cross-cultural research at Loyola’s John Felice Rome Center and the Loyola Vietnam Center.
 Students prepare their research proposals and apply for this unique scholarship as sophomores, conduct field research and travel as juniors, and complete their projects as seniors.

 Samantha Chipman, from Willmette, Illinois, is a member of the Interdisciplinary Honors Program.
-She is majoring in English with minors in Chinese and Philosophy.
+She is majoring in English with minors in Chinese and philosophy.
 Her research compares Italian and Vietnamese religious ritual practices and burial rites.
 Inspired by her Chinese heritage, her project draws from her interest in Chinese philosophy and connecting with cultures around the globe.

-Abigail Peterson, from Madison, Wisconsin is majoring in Marketing with a minor in Non-profit Management.
+Abigail Peterson, from Madison, Wisconsin is majoring in marketing with a minor in non-profit management.
 Her project addresses unethical digital advertising and consumer protection.
 She will focus on companies in the sports and beauty industries, specifically analyzing how they use consumer information to advertise and the ethical implications of their methods.